ReemaM/api/README.md

             ```
 4. Save your changes to **home.js** file.
 5. Using **Google Chrome**, open *home.html* on `api/views`.
-6. Wahoo 🎉🎉, congratulations you just create your first REST API call.
+6. Wahoo 🎉🎉, congratulations you just created your first REST API call.
     * *home.html* page will be look like this:

     <img width="1674" alt="Screen Shot 2020-02-21 at 12 42 30 AM" src="https://user-images.githubusercontent.com/42312407/74998776-acc3c880-546a-11ea-9a75-d4697dd1c5e7.png">